 Gross receipts-based taxes include:

 All employees who do business in Rhode Island are required to contribute to the Rhode Island Disability Fund.
-The act calculates these contributions according to employees' income, and the payments are placed in the Fund to be used to provide relief for residents who are unemployed due to a disability.
+The Act calculates these contributions according to employees' income, and the payments are placed in the Fund to be used to provide relief for residents who are unemployed due to a disability.

-Include the Rhode Island State Disability Insurance (RISDI) as part of the total tax you paid to Rhode Island.
+Include the Rhode Island State Disability Insurance (RISDI) contributions as part of the total tax you paid to Rhode Island.
 The credit is limited to the smaller of:

 When calculating the allowable credit, prepare a separate calculation for each income item that is taxed at a different rate.
 For example, calculate your Part B income separately from your Part C income.